- EH&S Training & Services

 - Used motor oil from internal combustion engine processes can be combined with used oil managed by OSU Transportation Services (Motor Pool).
 No other contaminants are allowed.

 - All used oil produced in laboratory operations, including pump oil, must disposed as hazardous waste.

 - Organic solvents can be combined by EH&S and reused for off-site fuel or solvent recovery.
 There is no minimum amount needed for requesting disposal.

-- When organic solvents are mixed with other chemicals, the mixture becomes unsuitable for heat recovery and costs will increase.
+- When organic solvents are mixed in-lab with other chemicals, the mixture becomes unsuitable for heat recovery and costs will increase.

 - "Other chemicals" include halogenated solvents, acutely toxic material, acids, bases, heavy metals, oxidizers, and pesticides.